 In the virtual classroom, "Engagement", "Interaction", and "Collaboration" are often used interchangeably, this post addresses the differences.
-You can learn even more about the application of engagement, interaction, and collaboration AND earn your Virtual Classroom Instructional Designer Badge in our Virtual Classroom Instructional Designer Certificate course.
+You can learn even more about the application of engagement, interaction, and collaboration through hands-on practice with the experts in our Virtual Classroom Design Mastery Series certificate program.

 The (live) Virtual Classroom has been around a lot longer than most of us realize.
 In 1995 I worked for a health insurer in Connecticut, and we were using LearnLinc (with VoIP and Breakout Rooms) as part of our "Distance Education" initiative.